Perambur

-Perambur is a neighbourhood located in the northern region of Chennai, Tamil Nadu, India.
+Perambur is a neighbourhood in the northern region of Chennai, Tamil Nadu, India.

-Etymology

-In Tamil, pirambu (பிரம்பு) means bamboo, and oor (ஊர்) means city or place.
-Before British rule, this place was widely regarded as a place that was a bamboo forest, around the Huzur Gardens area, which currently houses the Simpsons Pvt.
-Ltd. This area was annexed to Chennai in 1742 CE.
+Name

+The name is commonly explained from Tamil pirampu (பிரம்பு), meaning rattan or bamboo, and ūr (ஊர்), meaning a place or settlement.
+Nineteenth-century English publications also used the spelling Perambore, including an 1875 guide to Madras and its suburbs.

+History

+Perambur was one of several villages incorporated into the expanding English settlement of Madras.
+The Chennai district history records that Vepery, Perambur and Periamet were presented to the British in 1742.
+The Madras Railway established workshops at Perambur in 1856; in 1932 locomotive overhaul was transferred to a separate adjoining locomotive works.
+The 1875 guide's use of Perambore also illustrates the spelling then current in English-language descriptions of suburban Madras.

 Location

-Perambur is located at an altitude of 10 m above mean sea level.
+Perambur has an altitude of 10 m above mean sea level.

-Streets

-Some of the major connecting roads and streets include: Paper Mills Road, Perambur High Road, Madhavaram High Road, Paddy Field Road, Patel Road, School Road, Bharathi Road, Siruvallur High Road, Raghava Street, B.B.
-Road, and Bunder Garden Street.
-Apart from these, Perambur also has a road named after Robert Baden-Powell, the founder of the Scout Movement.
-The road is well known as BP Road.

 Transportation

 Road transport

 This neighbourhood is connected to Chennai via bus services operated by the Metropolitan Transport Corporation.
 Its proximity to the Chennai Central railway station makes it a central transport hub.